steganogram/stegano-rs/README.md

 ## Contribute

+To contribute to stegano-rs you can either checkout existing issues [labeled with `good first issue`][4] or [open a new issue][5] and describe your problem.

-To contribute to stegano-rs, please see open an issue on github and note that at this very time the architecture and the API is still in flux and might change.
+Also every PR is welcome, just as a note of caution: at this very time the architecture and the API are still in flux and might change, so in any case I recommend opening an issue first to discuss a code contribution.

 ## License